- Tuition & Fees

 How do I appeal the Excessive Hours charge?

-Fill out the Excessive Hours Hardship Appeal Form and turn it in to the Student Financial Services office located on the first floor of the Eagle Student Services Center.
+Fill out the Excessive Hours Hardship Appeal eForm.
 Once we have reviewed the appeal we will send an email regarding the decision.
-There are two options for appealing the excessive hours charge based on hardship:
+There are three options for appealing the excessive hours charge based on hardship: